 Information on available CPU hours and disk space

 This will list your available projects and the remaining CPU hours (see also Projects and accounting):

 This will give you information about your disk Storage quota:

-Logging into the machine involves the use of Secure Shell (SSH) in a terminal.
-SSH login is available natively to Linux or Mac OSX (or any UNIX-based systems).
-On Windows machines an SSH client is needed, for example, PuTTY.
+Logging into the machines involves the use of Secure Shell (SSH) protocol, either in a terminal shell or through a graphical tool using this protocol under the hood.
+SSH login is available natively to Linux or macOS.
+Also on Windows a number of good tools for this exists.

 <username> with your registered username and

 If you are unfamiliar with working with Unix or want to refresh the basics, you may want to learn using the shell.

 rsync to transfer files.
 It is often faster and safer (in